Friends University: Statistics

 Biography

-Carl Brewer was an American politician who served as the 100th mayor of Wichita, Kansas, and was the city's first elected black mayor.
+Carl Brewer was an American politician who served as the 100th mayor of Wichita, Kansas, and was the city's second elected black mayor.
 He was elected to the mayoralty in 2007 and reelected in 2011.

 4. Rolf Potts